Sigil Type System Specification

 - unconstrained named product types compare structurally after normalization

-- constrained aliases and named product types remain distinct
+- constrained aliases and named product types use refinement checking over their underlying type instead of plain structural equality

 - sum types remain nominal